VaggelisKt/Masters-Thesis-Notebooks/README.md

 1) EFT NHEK: Various notebooks concerned with the metric ansatz presented in the original paper.

+2) Higher derivative corrections: Verification of published result, plus highlighting the typo.

-2) Parity-violating terms: Derivation of the equations of motion from the metric ansatz.
+3) Parity-violating terms: Derivation of the equations of motion from the metric ansatz.

-3) Plots: Images on the thesis that were created using Mathematica.
+4) Plots: Images on the thesis that were created using Mathematica.

-4) Tidal deformations: Verification of the zeroth-order perturbations up to l=11.
+5) Tidal deformations: Verification of the zeroth-order perturbations up to l=11.

-5) Tutorials: Showcasing the basic usage of xAct.
+6) Tutorials: Showcasing the basic usage of xAct.